roman-milk/roman-milk.github.io/our-first-swing-sheris-pov.md

+===

- ****** Our First Swing: Sheri's POV ****** byTx_Tall_Tales© I licked her once, the full length of her pussy, driving my tongue deep inside her.
+I licked her once, the full length of her pussy, driving my tongue deep inside her.
 Her taste was so erotic, I could feel my own pussy twitching around Bill's cock as it continued to slip in and out of me.
 The taste was indescribable, leaving a sense of licking sweat and electricity at the same time.
 I was teasing her, with darting licks of my tongue, when I heard Steve announce his impending finish.
 I pressed my mouth down on her clit, sucking it strongly into my mouth, and slipped a finger inside her.
 My tongue teased her little man-in- the-boat, while I looked up to see Steve thrusting deeply into Lisa's mouth.

  Bill was obviously moved by this, choosing this time to fuck me so hard, he almost made me lose my oral grip on Lisa's little treasure.
 Within moments he was coming as hard as Steve had and Lisa was thrashing mindlessly under me.
 She came hard, and a new creamy excretion filled my mouth and tingled my tongue.
 A little sweeter, and certainly with a lot more texture.
 I licked her dry.